xoxzo/blog.xoxzo.com/content/Engineering/vue-with-django-getting-started-en.md

 ## Install Vue

-1. Lets install Vue and start using it inside our Django app.
+1. Let's install Vue and start using it inside our Django app.
 Navigate to the root of our project mysite and run this command to install Vue

 ```
 npm i vue